kanbanyte/sepb/cobot/src/pick_place_package/pick_place_package/README.md

 ## cobot_node.py
 <!-- TOC ignore:true -->
 ### Purpose
-This node runs the [CobotActionServer](../nodes/cobot_movement.py) class to act as an action server retrieving requests to perform a pick-and-place task.
+This node runs the [CobotActionServer](../nodes/cobot_movement.py) class, to act as an action server retrieving requests to perform a pick-and-place task.

 <!-- TOC ignore:true -->
 ### Usage